SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Results

-We report our results in three parts.
-First, we present the performance analysis (measured using DSC) of three networks (U-Net, Bayes U-Net, and VMP U-Net) under various levels of Gaussian noise added to the test data.
-Next, we analyze the same three networks under various levels of targeted and un-targeted adversarial attacks.
-Finally, we present our analysis of the uncertainty maps generated by the proposed VMP U-Net at the inference time.
+We report our results in four parts.
+First, we present the performance analysis (measured using DSC) of the four networks (U-Net, Bayes U-Net, Ensemble U-Net, and SUPER U-Net) under various levels of Gaussian noise added to the benchmark test datasets.
+Next, we analyze the same four networks under various levels of targeted and untargeted adversarial attacks.
+We report the results of the clinical data.
+Finally, we present an analysis of the uncertainty maps and the predictive variance generated by the proposed SUPER U-Net at inference time.
+For reference, we report DSC values for U-Net, Bayes U-Net, Ensemble U-Net and SUPER U-Net for noise-free test data in tables \ref{tab:gaussian_lung}, \ref{tab:gaussian_hip}, and \ref{tab:gaussian}.